dugramen/godot-global-project/README.md

 # Godot Global Extensions
-This is a system for creating Global Extensions for the Godot Game Engine.
+A way to make true Global Extensions for the Godot Game Engine.

 ## Installation
 This is not an addon, but a project for you to keep on your system.
 All you need to do is open this project in godot, and a script will be injected into EditorSettings. <br/>